 I am a musician and academic whose research interests include U.S. music (popular, jazz, experimental), cultural studies, and improvisation, with a particular focus on the affective connections between aesthetics and politics.
 I have taught courses in music history, American popular culture, and the humanities, in addition private percussion lessons, improvising ensembles, and workshops.
 I also host the Public Cultural Studies podcast and co-chair the Music and Sound Studies working group at the Cultural Studies Association.
 My first monograph, Contingent Encounters: Improvisation in Music and Everyday Life, is forthcoming with the University of Michigan Press.

-I earned my PhD in the Department of Comparative Studies at the Ohio State University, where I am currently a full-time Lecturer.
+I earned my PhD in the Department of Comparative Studies at the Ohio State University in 2019.
 I also hold degrees from the California Institute of the Arts (MA, MFA) and Capital University’s Conservatory (BM).
-I play the drums.
+My principle drum teachers are Joe La Barbera, Bob Breithaupt, and Bill Ransom.
+I continue to perform, record, and write music in the Columbus, Ohio area.